khuramhaf/Graphic-Editor-Development-Tutorial-using-HTML-SVG/README.md

-# Graphic-Editor-Tutorial using HTML SVG | How to move rectangles on mouse move?
+# How to Draw and Move Rectangles on HTML SVG with Mouse Move for Graphics Editor

 You can watch video for this tutorial on youtube.